chapmancbVCU/chappy-php-starter/docs/forms.md

 <br>

 ## 4. checkboxBlockLabelLeft <a id="checkboxBlockLabelLeft"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
 Generates a checkbox where the label is on the left side.
 It generates a div element that surrounds a label and input of type checkbox.
-This is idea for situations where labels can be of varying lengths.
+This is ideal for situations where labels can be of varying lengths.
 An example function call is shown below in Figure 3.

 <div style="text-align: center;">
   <img src="assets/checkbox-left-label-function-call.png" alt="Example checkboxBlockLabelLeft function call">